-BRB: A history of TV and film texting
+‘Pretty Little Liars’: A history of film and TV texting

 When television & movies entered the 21st Century, a new filmmaking issue began to arise: mobile phones were suddenly in everyone’s pockets.
 Now there was a new concept where everyone was instantaneously connected.

 For filmmakers, cutting to a phone screen and back was not visually appealing.
 An ugly, glaring screen breaks the immersion of the viewer – especially in tense scenes – and disrupts the natural flow of editing.
 Often, the name of the person calling or the text message itself would need to be increased in order to remain readable.